pygos/build/docs/build.md

 * `build` is run to compile the package.
 The current working directory is a temporary directory inside the build root directory.
 The source directory is passed as first argument.
-The second argument is a path to the *deploy* directory where binaries are installed  and the third argument is the path to the *deploy-dev* sub directory where headers and static libraries are to be installed.
-All output and error messages from the script are stored in `<packagename>-build.log`.
+The second argument is a path to the *deploy* directory where generated files are installed.
+All standard output and error messages from the script are piped to `<packagename>-build.log`.
-* `deploy` is run after compilation to install the build output to the deploy and deploy-dev directory.
+* `deploy` is run after compilation to install the build output to the deploy directory.
 Arguments and working directory are the same as for `build`.
-All output and error messages from the script are stored in `<packagename>-deploy.log`.
+All output and error messages from the script are piped to `<packagename>-deploy.log`.
+Once the function returns, the `mk.sh` script strips everything installed to `bin` and `lib`, so the implementation doesn't have to do that.
+In fact `install-strip` Makefile targets should not be used since many implementations are broken for cross compilation.
 * `check_update` is only used by the `check_update.sh` script.
 It is supposed to find out if the package has a newer version available, and if so, echo it to stdout.